alainwolf/roll.urown.net/server/mariadb/systemd.rst

 .. code-block:: ini

     [Unit]
-    After=wg-quick@wg0.service
+    After=sys-devices-virtual-net-wg0.device
-    BindsTo=wg-quick@wg0.service
+    BindsTo=sys-devices-virtual-net-wg0.device

-The line :code:`After=wg-quick@wg0.service` ensures that :code:`wg-quick@wg0.service` is fully started up before the :code:`mariadb.service` is started.
+The line :code:`After=sys-devices-virtual-net-wg0.device` ensures that the :code:`wg0` VPN network interface is up before the :code:`mariadb.service` is started.

-The line :code:`BindsTo=wg-quick@wg0.service` ensures that if the Wireguard service is stopped, the MariaDB database server will be stopped too.
+The line :code:`BindsTo=wg0` ensures that if the WireGuard network interface goes down , the MariaDB database server will be stopped too.

 After you save and exit of the editor, the file will be saved as :file:`/etc/systemd/system/mariadb.service.d/override.conf` and Systemd will